-In recent years, with the increasing costs in arbitration and with curbs being placed on legal budgets in corporate companies, it therefore comes as no surprise that the demand for TPF has risen considerably.
+In recent years, with the increasing costs in arbitration and with curbs being placed on legal budgets incorporate companies, it, therefore, comes as no surprise that the demand for TPF has risen considerably.
 Also, the fact that with increasing access to justice, companies are now less hesitant in pursuing meritorious claims, while wanting to preserve their cash flow for running their business and manage risks.
 To simply state, TPF is not restricted to those that are impecunious.
 Thus, with the rising demand for TPF, a wide array of new funders has entered the global litigation financing market, showing the rapid growth of this industry.

 Why Is Funding Sought And By Whom?

 The key participators in litigation funding are the claimants, funders, lawyers and possibly, funding brokers.
-Funding is usually sought to cover legal fees, expert fees, arbitrator’s fees, arbitral institutions fees or costs associated for enforcement proceedings or appeals.
+Funding is usually sought to cover legal fees, expert fees, arbitrator’s fees, arbitral institutions fees or costs associated with enforcement proceedings or appeals.

 While most recipients of TPF are claimants, but in some jurisdictions, law firms may also be the users of dispute finance.
-While still relatively rare, but TPF for respondents is evolving and becoming more available in the event there is a counter claim.
+While still relatively rare, but TPF for respondents is evolving and becoming more available in the event there is a counterclaim.
 However, the funding of respondents leads to challenges with respect to how to reimburse the funders in the event of a successful defence.
-In some cases, the defence of a claim could also be included in portfolios arrangement.
+In some cases, the defence of a claim could also be included in the portfolios arrangement.

 The Dispute Funding Process

 The decision about whether to fund a claim will be arrived at following detailed due diligence by the funder (often using external counsel, and if required damages or technical experts), and the funder’s board or investment committee’s approval.
 Funders are concerned with the case merits, the fiscal matters of the proposed investment and the enforceability of any award.
-For a TPF to consider a potential opportunity there must be suitable indication of a solid claim with a well recoverable margin between the anticipated damages recovery and the anticipated budget for legal fees and costs.
+For a TPF to consider a potential opportunity there must be a suitable indication of a solid claim with a well recoverable margin between the anticipated damages recovery and the anticipated budget for legal fees and costs.

-A TPF providing “non-recourse” funding will usually expect to make a multiple return on the capital invested.
+A TPF providing “non-recourse” funding will usually expect to make multiple returns on the capital invested.
 This shows both the high-risk nature of the investment as well as the Internal Rate of Return (“IRR”) expectations of the funders.
 The funder’s return (or success fee) may be based on the multiple of the capital invested or as a percentage of the “claim proceeds” (the amount recovered by way of damages or settlement).
 Some arrangements may also include a combination of these.
 In the landmark decision of Essar v.
 Norscot the arbitrator accepted that cost of the third-party funding was reasonable and the same was upheld by the English High Court.